Uniformly Distributed Measures have Big Pieces of Lipschitz Graphs locally: Introduction

 Since uniformly distributed measures ``look like'' $n$-uniform measures on small scales one might expect this result to hold locally for uniformly distributed measures.
 In this paper, we will prove that this is indeed the case.
 Namely, we will prove the following theorem:

 \begin{theorem} Let $\mu$ be a uniformly distributed measure in $\RR^{d}$.
-Then there exists $n$ such that $\mu$ is locally uniformly $n$-rectifiable. \end{theorem} The proof is analogous to Tolsa's proof of Theorem $\ref{Tolsa}$.
+Then there exists $n$ such that $\mu$ has big pieces of Lipschitz graph locally. \end{theorem} The proof is analogous to Tolsa's proof of Theorem $\ref{Tolsa}$.
 To apply the techniques that the author introduced in $\cite{T}$, one needs to use the fact that uniformly distributed measures locally behave like $n$-uniform measures and are radially invariant.
 These two properties allow us to obtain estimates on the Riesz transforms and to prove that every ball in $\Sigma$ the support of $\mu$ contains a relatively large ball that is flat.

 The second step consists in proving that flatness is stable for uniformly distributed measures.
 In other words, if the support is flat at small enough scale it will be flat at all smaller scales.
 The fact that uniformly rectifiable measures have $n$-uniform pseudo-tangents is the key idea allowing us to generalize the stability of flatness for $n$-uniform measures to uniformly distributed measures.